mitchellgordon95/mitchellgordon95.github.io/_posts/2019-05-10-people-were-computers.md

 How would I have to change my program (schedule), so that everyone works together without duplicating work?
 Is it even possible?

-So yeah, next time you teach middleschoolers how to code, try this one.
+So yeah, next time you teach middleschoolers how to code, try this analogy.
 I think it's nice.

 \- Mitchell